Manifest

 - What problem is this technology trying to solve?
 Is this a real problem?

-- Whose problem is it trying to solve?
+- Whose problem is it?

 - What new problems will this technology create?